 2. Montel Gouel: a target number of components is specified by the user.
 Carbone automatically groups and computes the components using the method proposed by Montel and Gouel (1984).

 3. SARA: This is an automatic lumping scheme, used to produce an Asphaltene fluid using SARA information, from the original fluid composition.

 Carbone provides an automatic PNA split scheme.
-Each fraction with Carbon number greater than N (where 6 ≤ N ≤ 16) is split in to the three P, N and A families.
+Each fraction with Carbon number greater than N (where 6 ≤ N ≤ 16) and less than M (where 17 ≤ M ≤ 100) is split in to the three P, N and A families.

 Users can specify which of the three component families will be part of the solid phase.
 The output of this split is a 'Wax' fluid.